devgeek2700/YogGEEK_Virtual_Yoga_Trainer/README.md

 next pose will be automatically initiated.
 This flow will repeat till the last pose.

-This our Sem-4 mini project.
+This was our Sem-4 mini project.
 ## Objectives

  - Offer real-time feedback: The system should be able to analyze the user's posture and movements during yoga practice and provide real-time feedback to help the user improve their form and avoid injury.